 No story has been bigger for PAN’s online audience than when the White Rock’s All-Stars were given the responsibility to wear red-and-white to represent Canada in the Little League World Series.
 Readers continually liked, shared and commented on the young team’s advancements.
 The team finished the tournament with a 2-2 record in August.

-Remembered as an ‘amazing’ South Surrey crossing guard, Eric Saide died last January, and the residents that knew him flooded social media to leave kind memories of interacting with the popular guard.
+Remembered as an ‘amazing’ South Surrey crossing guard, Eric Saide died last January, and the residents who knew him flooded social media to leave kind memories of interacting with the popular guard.

-A catchy headline, matched with a dramatic photo of the roads blanketed with hail, caught the readers eye in October.
+A catchy headline, matched with a dramatic photo of the roads blanketed with hail, caught readers’ eyes in October.
 Many readers submitted photos of the hail-covered roads, which made it look like a snowy winter day.

 The announcement of a popular Vancouver Mexican restaurant moving to White Rock’s Marine Drive had many residents salivating with anticipation.
-Primo’s Mexican Grill, which took over the old Cielo Restaurant (15069 Marine Dr.) opened its doors this summer.
+Primo’s Mexican Grill, which took over the old Cielo’s Restaurant (15069 Marine Dr.), opened its doors in the summer.

-On the topic of restaurants, many were saddened to hear the closure of White Rock’s Giraffe Restaurant, which has been dishing out quality meals on Marine Drive since 1989.
+Many were saddened to hear about the closure of White Rock’s Giraffe Restaurant, which had been dishing out quality meals on Marine Drive since 1989.

-A video showing two accused of breaking claws off live crabs on the White Rock pier – which garnered more than 400,000 views – certainly left an impression with the online audience.
+A video showing two people accused of breaking claws off of live crabs on the White Rock pier – which garnered more than 400,000 views – certainly left an impression with the online audience.
 A man and woman were charged under the federal Fisheries Act, after police were alerted to the alleged activity in September.
-Area resident Andrew Newman captured the police involvement.

-News of the Snowbirds annual fly over Semiahmoo Bay last August captivated the Peace Arch News audience, with many tuning in to a live video of the event.
+News of the Snowbirds’ annual fly over Semiahmoo Bay last August captivated the PAN audience, with many tuning in to a live video of the event.